 The Library's digital resources are intended to serve individuals of all ages by meeting a wide range of academic, entertainment, and informational needs as well as promoting lifelong learning.
-The collection includes eBooks, eAudiobooks, and eMagazines as well as audiovisual content from various providers.
-While some digital collection selection is handled at a consortial level, local selection and deselection of digital resources falls under the same criteria as print resources.
+The collection includes eBooks and eAudiobooks, and audiovisual content from various providers.
+While some digital collection selection is handled at a consortia level, local selection and deselection of digital resources falls under the same criteria as print resources.